MELISSA BLOCK, HOST:

 WELNA: That's because just as the federal government could be on the hook if insurance companies charge too little for new policies, it could also reap a share in the profits if the insurers take in more than they pay out.

 The risk corridors idea is not new.
 In fact, it was approved by big Republican majorities in Congress as part of the drug coverage expansion under President Bush known as Medicare Part D. The oversight panel's top Democrat, Elijah Cummings, said that insurance backstop turned out very well for the federal government.

 REPRESENTATIVE ELIJAH CUMMINGS: Rather than a bailout for insurance companies, the program has resulted in $7 billion in net gains to taxpayers.
 But now, since these same mechanisms are part of the Affordable Care Act, Republicans argue that they are a bailout for insurance companies.

 WELNA: Republicans were for it, Cummings added, before they were against it.
 The healthcare act's risk corridor program, he said, would also save taxpayers money.

 CUMMINGS: And if we were to adopt legislations to eliminate this program, billions of dollars in savings would simply disappear.

-DOUG BAXTER: The CBO, as we all know, is often wrong and its new estimate is accompanied by a number of caveats.
+DOUG BADGER: The CBO, as we all know, is often wrong and its new estimate is accompanied by a number of caveats.
 There's simply too much uncertainty surrounding the law's implementation for Congress to rely exclusively on this latest CBO estimate which is subject to change without notice.

 WELNA: But another witness pointed to a letter from the U.S. Chamber of Commerce urging Congress not to repeal the risk corridors.
 Timothy Jost is a healthcare expert at Washington and Lee University.